 - Counseling and testing in our medical centers and social centers

 - Preventing mother-to-child transmission through medical treatment and counseling

 - Supporting households where children are living with infected parents

 - Providing antiretroviral drugs for infected parents whose children are still living with them

 - Providing long-term family based care for children orphaned by HIV/AIDS

 Information is Key: Education Protects Against Infection and Stigmatization

 If children and young people are to choose a lifestyle which will protect them from the possibility of being infected with HIV, they must be given access to age-appropriate information and education on the disease.
 It is equally necessary to educate adults so they can continue to care for their children: with the appropriate medical, financial and psychological support, people who are HIV positive or living with AIDS can lead very active, engaged lives.
 SOS Children's Villages actively works against the stigmatization and exclusion of people on the grounds of HIV status.

 Joining Forces with Communities and Families

 SOS Children's Villages operates a large number of education, prevention and treatment programs through its SOS Medical Centers, SOS Social Centers and community-based projects.
-In collaboration with communities and local authorities, families receive support to build their capacity to protect and care for their children (e.g. income generation, parental skills) and to gain access to essential services (e.g. education, medical care).
-The SOS Medical Centers provide care and education on the prevention of the disease and psychological support.
+In collaboration with communities and local authorities, families receive support to build their capacity to protect and care for their children (e.g., income generation and parenting skills) and to gain access to essential services (e.g., education and medical care).
+SOS Medical Centers provide care, education on the prevention of the disease, and psychological support.